 More Background on the Fed

-It may be helpful to understand some context on how federal interest rates work generally.
+It may be helpful to have a general understanding of how federal interest rates work.

 According to the Board of Governors of the Federal Reserve System, the purpose of the Fed is to set monetary policy that stabilizes the U.S. economy and overall financial system.